-The prospective study was realized on the $1^{st}$ Dept. of Surgery - Dept. of Abdominal Surgery of the $1^{st}$ Faculty of Medicine in Prague in 2005 - 2007.
-The ethical committee of the institution approved this study protocol and informed consent was obtained from the subjects.
+The prospective study was realized on the First Dept. of Surgery - Dept. of Abdominal Surgery of the First Faculty of Medicine in Prague in 2005-2007.
+The ethical committee of this institution approved this study protocol and informed consent was obtained from the subjects.